-I want coverage in my area!
+3. I want coverage in my area!
 What can I do?

-What will happen with the data I stream to OpenSky?
+4. What will happen with the data I stream to OpenSky?

-How can I get access to OpenSky's data?
+5. How can I get access to OpenSky's data?

-Is there a live API?
+6. Is there a live API?
 Can I use it for my application?

 Yes there is!
 You can find it here: OpenSky API Documentation.Also read this as a starting point.
 We have language bindings for Python and Java.
 The API also supports retrieving historical data (within some limits though!).
 You can freely use the API for personal and non-profit applications but any commercial use requires our consent.
 Such commercial use includes, but is not limited to, selling applications using the API, advertisements on a web page/application using the API, and also internal use by any commercial for-profit entity that goes beyond testing and evaulating the quality of the data.
 If you have any problems, questions, bug reports, or ideas regarding the API, please use our forum and let us know.

-I used OpenSky data for my research.
+7. I used OpenSky data for my research.
 Can I publish the results?

-Can I share the data with my colleagues?
+8. Can I share the data with my colleagues?

-Can I use graphs and information from OpenSky for my publications, talks, or website?
+9. Can I use graphs and information from OpenSky for my publications, talks, or website?

 Yes!
 Sharing is caring and the OpenSky Network's philosophy is to give back as much as possible to the world.
 If you use any information of the OpenSky network, we would highly appreciate being credited with providing the information.

-The uptime of my receiver never exceeds 24h!
+10. The uptime of my receiver never exceeds 24h!
 Why?

 This can have many reasons.
 One common cause is that most Internet providers reset connections once during the night.
 This results in a short disruption of the receiver's connection to our servers.
 However, this distruption should not last longer than a couple of minutes.
 In case you observe longer outages, please contact us and we will help you to identify and resolve the problem.

-Where do the long spikes in the range of my receiver come from?
+12. Where do the long spikes in the range of my receiver come from?

 Some airplanes transmit false or erroneous positions.
 Since we rely on the airplanes position reports for determining the range of a receiver, such erroneous position reports can result in wrong measurements for certain directions.
 The result is spikes in the ranges.
 Although we perform a lot filtering and reasonableness tests already, some of the bad position reports pass anyway.

-Which data can OpenSky provide?
+13. Which data can OpenSky provide?

 The OpenSky network collects raw air traffic control communication.
-It monitors the 1090 MHz SSR Mode S downlink channel, including ADS-B and has also recently started collecting FLARM data.
+We monitor the 1090 MHz SSR Mode S downlink channel, including ADS-B and also collect FLARM data and VHF/Voice.
 This means that we can provide on the one hand low-level data (down to single transponder transmissions) and on the other hand high-level tracking data of the form "at date and time T, aircraft A was at position X and altitude Y and moved into direction D at a speed of V".

-When/how do you get origin/destination airports for flights?
+14. When/how do you get origin/destination airports for flights?
 Why are there no flights for today?